ceramicstudio/delegate-simpledeploy/README.md

 1. In a new terminal, run `cd client` to enter the client folder
 2. Run `npm install` within the client directory to download the required dependencies
 3. Run `npm run dev` after your dependencies have been installed to experiment with a pre-built mutation query using your new endpoint
-4. Navigate to http://localhost:3000/ to perform mutations on your ModeSetting data model
+4. Navigate to http://localhost:3000/ to perform mutations on your ModeSetting data model.
+You may have to wait until your new node has finished syncing before accessing data from other users

 ## Ansible